Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Main findings

 As indicated by the decreasing amplitude of the $MSD$ (Fig.~\ref{fig:MSD-new}), particles exhibit a pronounced slowing down in both their radial and angular dynamics as the density increases.
 This slowing behavior points to an evolving structural organization within the system that is not captured in the $MSD$.

-To quantify the extent of structural relaxation, we measure the dynamical overlap parameter, defined as:
+To quantify the extent of structural relaxation, we measure the dynamical overlap parameter \cite{lavcevic2003spatially}, defined as:

 where \( Q(t) \) represents the fraction of particle displacements less than \(\delta\) at time \(t\) \cite{lavcevic2003spatially}.
-Here, we set \(\delta = 2a\), with \(a\) being the particle radius and $\theta(x)$ is the Heaviside step function.
+This observable, that is the dynamical counterpart of the Edwards-Anderson order parameter in lattice models, provides a quantitative measure of the structural relaxation time.
+Here, we set \(\delta = 2a\), with \(a\) being the particle radius and $\Theta(x)$ is the Heaviside step function.
 A non-zero value \(q = \lim_{t \to \infty} Q(t) \neq 0\) signals an ergodicity breaking in the system, indicating that a fraction \(q\) of particles remain trapped in their local environment (Fig.~\ref{fig:Q(t)}).

 From \(Q(t)\), we define the structural relaxation time \(\tau_\alpha\) as the time at which \( Q(\tau_\alpha) = e^{-1} \).
 The structural relaxation time \(\tau_\alpha\) serves as an estimator for the emergence of complex dynamics, where local particle rearrangements are only possible through cooperative mechanisms, such as particles overcoming caging by their neighbors.
 A hallmark of glassy dynamics is the rapid growth of \(\tau_\alpha\) with increasing control parameter, here the particle density.
 This behavior, shown in Fig.~\ref{fig:Q(t)}, is a clear fingerprint of glassy dynamics in our active system.
-The last data point (diamond) of Fig.~\ref{fig:Q(t)} instead provides an upper bound $\tau^*_\alpha$ obtained as $ Q(\tau^*_\alpha) = Q_{m} $ where $ Q_{m}$ is the minimum value of $Q$ observed experimentally for $\phi=0.24$, dark red curve on the left panel of Fig.~\ref{fig:Q(t)}.
+The last data point (diamond) of Fig.~\ref{fig:Q(t)} instead provides a lower bound $\tau^*_\alpha$ obtained as $ Q(\tau^*_\alpha) = Q_{m} $ where $ Q_{m}$ is the minimum value of $Q$ observed experimentally for $\phi=0.24$, dark red curve on the left panel of Fig.~\ref{fig:Q(t)}.